MatanGoldfarB/Object-Depth-Estimation---Depth---Pro/README.md

 to run it by yourself pull from apple-depth-pro github: https://github.com/apple/ml-depth-pro.git

-then add in the folder ml-depth-pro depth_test and only change the file for the test.
+then add in the folder ml-depth-pro depth_test.py and only change the file for the test.

 # My Expirement
 - When the image is small, the model performs significantly worse, which makes sense since we focus on pixel-level differences.